vitekzkytek/PythonDataIES/README.md

 2 weeks from 5/5 to 19/5)

 ## Midterm exam (25%)
-7th of April.
+DD-MM-YYYY.
 Live coding (80 minutes), "open browser", no collaboration between the students.
 More details during the lecture week before

 ## DataCamp Assignments (5%)
 3 assignments out of assignments 1-6 submitted on time is required.